gongahkia/yuho/doc/main/future.md

 ### Products

 > [!TIP]
-> Consider using automated tools like Lex, YACC or ANTLR to tokenise Yuho and generate parsers for me, so I can just define the formal grammer.

 > [!IMPORTANT]
-> * debug Yuho.g4, Yuho.l, Yuho.y syntax for compiling to parser and lexer
+> * consider using automated tools like Lex, YACC, ANTLR to generate parsers and lexers for me automatically
-> * if that doesn't work then use YACC and Lex to generate parser and lexer in C instead
+> * if that doesn't work then implement a handwritten parser in racket

 1. Yuho CLI INTERPRETER
     * validate user-defined Yuho structs and enforces syntax